Universal twist in Equivariant K-theory for proper and discrete actions: Introduction

 In Chapter \ref{chapter universal bundle} we restrict our attention to the case on which $G$ is discrete and it acts properly.
 We devote the whole chapter to the construction of the universal projective unitary stable and equivariant bundle; this is the main result of this paper and can be found in Theorem \ref{theorem the universal bundle}.
 Using stable functors from the groupoid $G \ltimes G/K$ to the group $P\UU(\HH)$, we construct a category that we denoted $\widetilde{D}_{G/K}$ endowed with a free right $P\UU(\HH)$ action and a left $N(K)/K$ action, whose geometrical realization is the universal equivariant projective unitary stable bundle over the orbit type $G/K$.
 Then we use the fact that the categories $\widetilde{D}_{G/K}$ were defined from functors from $G \ltimes G/K$ in order to explicitely define the gluing of these universal spaces, and therefore obtaining the universal projective unitary stable and equivariant bundle.
 We finish this chapter by calculating the homotopy type of this universal space, and in particular we show that the isomorphism classes of equivariant projective unitary stable bundles are classified by the third equivariant integral cohomology group..

-Finally, in Appendix \ref{appendix Twisted equivariant K-theory} we define the twisted equivariant K-theory groups for proper actions using the projective unitary stable and equivariant bundles defined in Chapter \ref{section Equivariant stable bundles}.
+Finally, in Chapter \ref{chapter Twisted equivariant K-theory} we define the twisted equivariant K-theory groups for proper actions using the projective unitary stable and equivariant bundles defined in Chapter \ref{section Equivariant stable bundles}.
 We show that this twisted equivariant K-theory satisfies the axioms of a generalized cohomology theory, that satisfies Bott periodicity, that is endowed with an {\it{induction structure}} as in \cite[Section 1]{Lueck1} and that restricted to orbit types $G/K$ recovers the Grothendieck group $R_{S^1}(\widetilde{G})$ of representations of $\widetilde{G}$ on which $S^1$ acts by multiplication.
 We finish the paper by relating our definition of twisted equivariant K-theory groups to the definition of Dwyer in \cite{Dwyer} which is given through projective representations characterized by discrete torsion.
-We added this appendix in order to show that the twisted equivariant K-theory of proper $G$-actions defined through twisted Fredholm bundles satisfies all the axioms of a generalized equivariant cohomology theory.